makgill/deryk/index.md

 ---

+*Many links are currently broken during the rebuilding of my site.*

 ## Bitcoin Related

 - [Database](/) of allegations of censorship, legal threats and cyber attacks against efforts to scale Bitcoin